jayleenli/Data-Structures-and-Algorithms-Notes/DataStructsNAlgorithms/Graphs.md

 # Applications of BFS
 ## Bipartititeness
 A graph G is bipartite if vertex set can be partitioned into sets X and Y (two different colors) so every edge of G has one end in X and another end in Y.
 * A triangle is not bipartite.
-Bipartite iff there is no cycle (triangle) so these are also called odd cycles. if there is an odd cycle, not bipartite.
+Bipartite iff there is no ODD cycle (like triangle). if there is an odd cycle, not bipartite.

 ##### Algorithm
 Take any node i, mark it colored 0, then check all the neightbors and they must be colored 1. then alternate betweeen colors.
 Do need to check if marked correctly so it runs